BertGit/qlocktwo-clone/README.md

 # qlocktwo-clone
-Clone of qlocktwo digital number clock
+Clone of the qlocktwo digital number clock.
+See http://qlocktwo.com for the original.